szabgab/rust.code-maven.com/books/testing/src/show-output-in-tests.md

 ## Code with inline tests

-{% include file="examples/show-output-in-tests/src/main.rs" %}
+{% embed include file="src/examples/show-output-in-tests/src/main.rs" %}

 ## External tests

 Running the program as a command line application we would probably check that the text printed to the STDOUT and STDERR **by the program** is what we expect.
 Still we have some text printed **by the test** that we would like to see.

-{% include file="examples/show-output-in-tests/tests/tests.rs" %}
+{% embed include file="src/examples/show-output-in-tests/tests/tests.rs" %}

 ## Regular test output